ajs-voices/once-upon-a-dream/scenes/020-closing-up-shop.md

 I smiled.
 "We can catch a movie in the mean time.
 Or catch some z's."

-Alex sighed, "Or you can crash at my place."
+Zane sighed, "Or you can crash at my place."

 I licked my lips and set my coffee down.
 "Dinner then.
 11pm?"

 "You don't want to crash at my place?"

 I stood up and walked around the small table and pressed my chest into his back and put my hands on the table trapping him in his seat.
 I licked his earlobe and then whispered.
 "I want to, that's why I shouldn't."
 I kissed my way down his neck and he moved his head to the side so I could get better access.
 He moaned and I almost agreed right then.
 "I want to go home with you.
-Explore every facet of your body, but fuck Alex I want to do more than that."
+Explore every facet of your body, but fuck Zane I want to do more than that."

 "So come home with me.
 I promise we won't do anything other than make out on the couch.
 Be a pair of fucking teenagers about to get caught.
 Make me breakfast in the morning.
 And tell me where you learned to dance like that."